MAEHCM/Do-GOOD/README.md

 # Installation

-Installation for Project，if you need to study the robustness of the model to text shift, you need to install [Textattack](https://github.com/QData/TextAttack) it first
+Installation for Project，if you need to study the robustness of the model to text shift, you need to install [Textattack](https://github.com/QData/TextAttack)

 ```
 git clone https://anonymous.4open.science/r/Do-GOOD-D88A && cd Do-GOOD